 But the DIY part has taken over here, because it’s the only room that has the best light.
 Of course…

 So I had a big problem to solve.
-I really needed a work station AND stencil organizer that didn’t take much room.
-Because in all honestly, this wall is all I have to work with that won’t be in the way of photos.
+I really needed a workstation AND stencil organizer that didn’t take much room.
+Because in all honesty, this wall is all I have to work with that won’t be in the way of photos.

 (I have a surplus of stencils because I carry my own line… but this would be great for those with less too!
 Just make it narrower!)

 If you remember, I use to store the stencils on this NO BUILD organizer HERE.

 Great idea if you have the space, but it blocked light and was a little too bulky for the room.

 Why not make a custom ladder so the stencils could hang straight down?

 Well, it exceeded my expectations.
 It does work!
 And it’s simple to move out of the way for photos if need be too!

 Here’s what I did: